 To expedite the boarding process, it is highly recommended that you place all your jewelry, watches, coins, belts, money clips, glasses, cell phones, shoes, coats, etc. in the plastic trays provided.
 TSA will then run the tray through the carry-on baggage x-ray machine while you walk through the metal detector.

-TSA closes the checked bags screening station 30 minutes prior to departure and opens the passenger/carry-on screening station approximately 2 hours prior to departure.
+For Allegiant flights, TSA closes the checked bags screening station 45 minutes prior to departure and opens the passenger/carry-on screening station approximately 2 hours prior to departure.
 For the flight to depart on time, it is not possible to re-open the checked bags screening station once it has been closed.

 A government-issued ID (federal, state, or local) is required.
 Each traveler must be prepared to show ID at the ticket counter and subsequent points, such as at the boarding gate, along with an airline-issued boarding pass.
 A boarding pass is required to pass through the security checkpoint.